NativeScript/docs-v8/nativescript-core/observable-array.md

 ### Lsitening to the ObservableArray.changeEvent

-The example in Stackblitz editor below shows how to hook to the `changeEvent`.
-To try it, you have to download the `Nativescript Preview` app from Google Play or App Store.
-Once you have the app, scan the QR with your phone camera and the result of the code in the playground will show in `Nativescript Preview` app.
+The example in the Stackblitz IDE below shows how to hook to the `changeEvent`.
+To try it out, you have to download the `Nativescript Preview` app from Google Play or App Store.
+Once you have the app, scan the QR with your phone Camera and the app resulting from the code in the IDE will appear in the `Nativescript Preview` app.

 <iframe width="100%" height="600px" src="https://stackblitz.com/edit/nativescript-stackblitz-templates-kps7hp?embed=1&file=app/main-view-model.ts"></iframe>

-You can use the playground to try out rest of the `ObservableArray` methods.
+You can use the IDE and the Preview app to experiment with the rest of the `ObservableArray` methods.

 ### Array index

-One difference with the base array implementation is in the way the items are accessed through their index.
-While in the common JS array we would do `array[index]` with an `ObservableArray` we need to use `getItem(index)` method.
+One difference between the base array implementation and the `ObservableArray` is in the way the items are accessed through their index.
+While in the common JS array we would do `array[index]`, with an `ObservableArray` we need to use the `getItem(index)` method.

 ```ts
 const firstItem = myObservableArray.getItem(0)